 - 2 egg yolks

-- 1 tablespoon vanilla extract
+- 2 teaspoons vanilla extract

 - 4 egg whites, at room temperature

 - Position rack in the lower third of the oven and preheat to 375 (190C) degrees.